What does asthma have to do with atrial fibrillation?

 That’s the conclusion of a new study that associates the potentially life-threatening heart condition with the ailment that causes difficulty in breathing.

-The Centers for Disease Control and Prevention (CDC) reports that almost 10 percent of Americans live with asthma.
+The (CDC) reports that almost 10 percent of Americans live with asthma.

 Complications can include high blood pressure, lung infections like pneumonia, and even respiratory failure.